samuelmh/django-smh_gallery/README.md

 The only restrictions I put on this software are:
 *   It MUST NOT be used by any security (militar, police, pacification, liberation, whatever to do with men and weapons) organization.
-*   It MUST NOT be used to promote antihuman behaviours (hate, proselitism, racism, xenophobia, etc).
+*   It MUST NOT be used to promote antihuman behaviours (war, violence, hate, proselitism, racism, xenophobia, etc).

 [1]: http://www.python.org/ "Python"